 The Future of Augmented Reality is Here

 It’s pretty astonishing that one seemingly insignificant part can be an essential component for many high-tech electronic products that are in production today.
 Without these little housing parts, your mobile phone won’t function properly after you’ve dropped it for the first time, or your motherboard might blow due to extreme temperatures.
 Did you know there is a small but savvy solution that protects your electronics from outdoor elements, vibration, and shock?
 Here’s just a few examples of some highly innovative products you’ve heard of in the news, but don’t really know some of the intimate, inner workings of the technology to maintain its function.
-Our Materion Advanced Materials team is here to enlighten you.
+Our Materion Electronic Materials team is here to enlighten you.

 Smart Glasses Enhance Reality